 So Is Out-of-Stock A Good Or Bad Thing?

 Just like everything else in retail, there is no good or bad.
 It depends on the nature of your business and the speed in which your inventory is cleared out.
 For example, Zara doesn’t stock a lot on clothes as revealed in a New York Times Magazine report but they keep their customers updated on what’s in their stores regularly.
 Hence, they don’t need to resort to excessive discounting practices and it creates a sense of urgency among their customers to purchase quickly with this “now-or-never” concept.

 Buying lean is not an easy feat and few retailers have it all figured out.
 Knowing the exact styles, colours and materials to stock up on that best meet one’s customers’ needs seem like an arduous task.
 Even if you know what your customer wants, you can’t predict or control what your competitors are stocking up on.
 But one thing you definitely can do is predict and control your own inventory and ensure you will never be out-of-stock for the wrong reasons ever again.

 Learn more about how you can manage your stock efficiently.
 Drop us an email at firstname.lastname@example.org and we’ll be in touch!

 The data above was obtained from Omnilytics, real-time retail data platform.
-The numbers and statistics may vary, as the platform is updated everyday.
-The time period of the information taken were between October 1st 2017 to November 30th 2017.
+The numbers and statistics may vary, as the platform is updated every day.
+The time period of the information taken was between 1st October, 2017 to 30th November, 2017.